-Other handmade soap makers prefer scenting their soaps with essential oils because they’re from nature and not manmade.
+Other handmade soap makers prefer scenting their soaps with only essential oils because they’re from nature and not manmade.
 While these oils may still provide a nicely-scented soap, we at Elemental Blue prefer a more fragrant, beautiful scent, and feel that we can only get that amazing scent from phthalate-free fragrances.

 While phthalate-free fragrances aren’t from nature, they’re considered safe for your skin and body.